 Garland's Indian Gardens Café & Market - Oak Creek Canyon

-Deep in Sedona's Oak Creek Canyon, Garland's Indian Gardens Café & Market has been operated by three generations of the Garland family since 1984, who also own the nearby Garland's Oak Creek Lodge, as well as a Navajo rug store and an Indian jewelry business.
+Deep in Sedona's Oak Creek Canyon, Garland's Indian Gardens Café & Market has been operated by three generations of the Garland family, who also own the nearby Garland's Oak Creek Lodge, as well as a Navajo rug store and an Indian jewelry business.
 This North Central Arizona business' history dates back to about 1947.